-- In comparison to speculation, gambling has a higher risk of losing the investment.
+- Compared to speculation, gambling has a higher risk of losing the investment.

-Something that might usually be considered an investment could wind up being a gamble.
+Something that might usually be considered an investment could be a gamble.
 Let’s look at the similarities and differences between them.

-- Investing and gambling both involve risking capital in the hopes of making a profit.
+- Investing and gambling both involve risking capital to make a profit.

-- In both gambling and investing, a fundamental principle is to minimise risk while maximising reward.
+- In gambling and investing, a fundamental principle is to minimise risk while maximising reward.

 - Gamblers have fewer ways to mitigate losses than investors do.

-- Unlike investing, Gambling look at opportunities that have a greater likelihood of losing money.
+- Unlike investing, gambling looks at opportunities that have a greater likelihood of losing money.